Bixie-Pvt/bixie.github.io/backend.md

 ## Extra credit

-* A simple front end React or Vue application, and/or Express-powered webpage, offering a visualization of all or part of the data utilizing the API you have built as a back end.
+* A simple front end flutter or react application, and/or Express-powered webpage, offering a visualization of all or part of the data utilizing the API you have built as a back end.
 * Import the [historical data available from Indego](https://www.rideindego.com/about/data/) so that it is available via the queries above.
 Note that this is in addition to, not an alternative to, downloading live data periodically and adding it to your own historical database.
 * Anything else you think is cool, relevant, and consistent with the other requirements.